 If you don’t need a home phone or TV, you could save by switching to a broadband-only deal.
 Compare the cheapest internet deals from Irish broadband providers including Sky, Virgin, eir and many more.

-Broadband only is a broadband without a phone or TV.
-Most broadband providers in Ireland do require a phone line to install your broadband service, which means finding a true broadband-only deal with no phone line difficult.
+Broadband only is broadband without a phone or TV.
+Most broadband providers in Ireland require a phone line to install your broadband service, which means finding a true broadband-only deal with no phone line can be harder.